 As Wi-Fi gets secured with WPA3 security protections.
 Users will no longer get worried over public or private connectivity hack as Wi-Fi Alliance has assured.
 WPA3 is a new standard of Wi-Fi security features for users and service providers.
-It was shocking late last year after a research reviewed that all modern system using the WPA2 Wi-Fi security protocol is Vulnerable to KRACK.
+It was shocking late last year after research reviewed that all modern system using the WPA2 Wi-Fi security protocol is Vulnerable to KRACK.
 The WPA2 was the industry standard for almost two decades.
 Hackers later found a way to eavesdrop on supposedly secured information sent over its protocol.

 The WPA3 Security Standard

 “WPA” stands for Wi-Fi Protected Access.
-The new Wi-Fi protocol uses a 192-bit encryption to secure open Wi-Fi networks and individualized information encryption for each user.
+The new Wi-Fi protocol uses 192-bit encryption to secure open Wi-Fi networks and individualized information encryption for each user.
 This simply means that the relationship between your device and the router is scrambled.
 And activities done on the network can’t be peeped on.
 Notwithstanding, new devices will have to meet its standard before it’ll be branded with the “Wi-Fi CERTIFIED™ WPA3™” logo.

 Features of WPA3 Wi-Fi Standard

-The Wi-Fi Alliances which comprises community of businesses like Apple, Microsoft, Qualcomm etc. Stated that the WPA3 must meet a four features standard.
+The Wi-Fi Alliances which comprises a community of businesses like Apple, Microsoft, Qualcomm etc. Stated that the WPA3 must meet a four features standard.